sspabhishek/Bloom-Celebrate/replit.md

 # Overview

-This is a full-stack web application for a balloons and flowers decoration business called "Bloom & Celebrate".
+This is a full-stack web application for a balloons and flowers decoration business.
 The application provides a visually stunning, fully responsive website that showcases event-themed galleries, enables easy image management through an admin panel, and provides streamlined contact functionality for customers to request specific designs.

 The application features a hero slider showcasing high-quality event decoration images, a categorized gallery system with search functionality, and a contact form that can be pre-filled with specific design IDs when customers request particular decorations.